 Medical professionals recommend that you get to know your own skin and check your skin regularly.
 If you notice that something is changing, or it appears to be a different colour, starts to bleed and doesn't heal properly, you should go and see your GP or dermatologist as soon as possible.

 For the untrained eye, a melanoma or skin cancer can be very difficult and sometimes impossible to spot.
 This is the reason why you should also visit your GP or dermatologist once a year for a skin check.

-More than 11,500 Australians are diagnosed with a melanoma each year and 434,000 with non-melanoma skin cancers.
-2000 of them will die annually, more than killed in road accidents.
+More than 11,500 Australians are diagnosed with melanoma each year and 434,000 with non-melanoma skin cancers.
+2,000 of them will die annually, more than killed in road accidents.
 The real tragedy is that these skin cancer deaths are preventable in most cases.

-Dr. Craig Sinclair "urges Aussies to continue using sun protection, regardless of decreasing temperatures.
-I just want to reinforce the importance of prevention.
+Dr. Craig Sinclair "wants to reinforce the importance of prevention.
 It makes the world of difference if you can detect skin cancer early."

-He continues by saying "My best advice is to continue to choose sun protection whenever there is a ultraviolet (UV) index greater than 3.
-For some states such as Queensland and the Northern Territory, the index hardly falls below 3, so sun protection is recommended all year round."
+He continues by saying "My best advice is to continue to choose sun protection whenever there is an ultraviolet (UV) index greater than 3."

 The Solbari team

 This blog post is for information purpose only, always consult your medical professional.

 The Skin Cancer Foundation recommends sun protective clothing as the best way to protect your skin against the sun's damaging rays.
 SOLBARI UPF50+ garments provide the highest sun protection rating for fabrics available in the world.